The Brothers Karamazov (1958 film): Reception

+Box office

 In its opening week at Radio City Music Hall it grossed $157,000.
-In its third week of release, the film reached number one at the US box office.
+In its third week of release, the film reached number one at the U.S. box office.
 According to MGM records, the film made $2,390,000 in the U.S. and Canada and $3,050,000 in other markets, resulting in a profit of $441,000.

 Critical response

 Contemporary reviews were mixed to positive.

 Bosley Crowther of The New York Times wrote "Except for a halfway happy ending that blunts the drama's irony, [Brooks] has done a good job of compressing the substance of the book...But most of all, Mr. Brooks and Mr. Berman have put upon the screen a large splash of vigorous drama and passion involving interesting, robust characters."
 Variety declared "Sumptuous and sensitive MGM production by Pandro S. Berman doesn't sacrifice art to entertainment nor lose entertainment in a false conception of what constitutes art.
-'The Brothers Karamazov' should be one of the year's commercial successes."
+The Brothers Karamazov should be one of the year's commercial successes."
 Harrison's Reports wrote: "Excellent is the word for this absorbing and vigorous screen version of Fyodor Dostoyevsky's epic novel...The acting is superb, with brilliant performances turned in by Lee J. Cobb, as the lecherous and crafty father, and by Yul Brynner, as his fiery, quick-tempered eldest son."
-For the Los Angeles Times, Philip K. Scheuer called Brynner's performance "impressive" and wrote that Lee J. Cobb as Fyodor "succeeds in striking a recognizable and responsive chord with an audience," but found that Maria Schell's Grushenka was played "with a persisting Mona Lisa smile that I felt was not only foreign to the role of the materialistic, venal harlot but was also incomprehensibly at variance with her changing moods."
+For the Los Angeles Times, Philip K. Scheuer called Brynner's performance "impressive" and wrote that Cobb as Fyodor Karamazov "succeeds in striking a recognizable and responsive chord with an audience," but found that Maria Schell's Grushenka was played "with a persisting Mona Lisa smile that I felt was not only foreign to the role of the materialistic, venal harlot but was also incomprehensibly at variance with her changing moods."

 In more critical reviews, John McCarten of The New Yorker declared that the film "goes on for about two and a half hours, most of which you'd be better off spending at some more rewarding pursuit...I think that Mr. Brooks, in addition to being saddled with actors who just can't stand up to the obligations they've assumed, never quite grapples with the ideas that Dostoevski was trying to propound."
 The Monthly Film Bulletin wrote "There is none of Dostoievsky's profundity or exciting exploration of motive.
 All the brothers emerge as quite inexplicable people.
 It is hard to be sympathetic to Dmitri, and not to be embarrassed by Alyosha or scornful of Ivan.
 The performances throughout suggest that the cast never really knew what it was all about."